-The most current state RACES roster, supplied by the RACES Chief Radio Officer each time information is added or updated for a local unit, will suffice for a current membership roster.
+The most current state ARES/RACES roster, each time information is added or once every 6 months.

 - 5. Individual member records:

 - a.
 Applications for membership.

 - b.
 Copy of Amateur Radio license.

 - c.
 Record of participation in activations, nets, drills, and training sessions.

+- 6. Develop and maintain an ICS 217A Communications Resource Availability Worksheet

 Good operating, professionalism and administrative practice is also the responsibility of the individual operator, and it is expected heads of units will supply adequate training in this responsibility.
 All volunteers should be trained and keep an accurate written log of their activities during drills or actual emergencies.
 In the case of radio operators, this should include, at a minimum, the date, time, source or recipient and content of any message traffic passed.
 In the case of other volunteers, the log should include, at minimum the date, time period and nature of the activity engaged in.
-Logs must be turned in to the EC, RO or other competent authority at the conclusion of an activation or training session.
+Logs must be turned in to the EC, or other competent authority at the conclusion of an activation or training session.
 Logs must be created and expanded during the actual activity covered; reconstructed logs are not acceptable.
 Remember that logs are important documents.